gcervantes8/Fast-Image-Gans/README.md

 # Game Image Generation
-With this project, you can train an Generative Adversarial Network to learn how a game looks like, and create (fake) images that look like the game
+With this project, you can train a Generative Adversarial Network.
+While this is a general image GAN framework, this repository focuses on generating fake game images.

 ## Requirements
 - Python 3.6